Radiologic Sciences Requirements

 Capstone Option for Transfer Students

-The SIU Capstone Option may be available to eligible students who have earned an associates degree or the equivalent.
+The SIU Carbondale Capstone Option may be available to eligible students who have earned an Associate in Applied Science (A.A.S.) degree or the equivalent.
 The Capstone Option reduces the University Core Curriculum requirements from 39 to 30 hours, therefore reducing the time to degree completion.
 See the Capstone Option section for more information on this option.